-Our Compensation Committee has engaged Compensia, Inc. ("Compensia"), a national compensation consulting firm, to serve as its compensation advisor to advise on executive compensation matters.
-During 2019, Compensia advised the Compensation Committee with respect to compensation reporting (as last year was the first year in which we provided a Compensation Disclosure & Analysis in our proxy statement), Board compensation and the treatment of equity awards on retirement.
-Compensia did not provide any services to our company other than the consulting services provided to the Compensation Committee.
+Our Compensation Committee has selected Compensia, Inc. ("Compensia"), a national compensation consulting firm, to serve as its compensation advisor to advise on executive compensation matters.
+The Compensation Committee generally engages Compensia every other year to advise on executive non-equity and equity compensation and the selection of "peer companies."
+During 2021, Compensia did not provide any services to our company or Compensation Committee.

-The Compensation Committee reviews the objectivity and independence of the advice provided by its compensation consultant on executive compensation matters.
-With respect to the services provided in 2019, the Compensation Committee evaluated Compensia's engagement, and based on the six factors for assessing independence and identifying potential conflicts of interest that are set forth in Exchange Act Rule 10C-1(b)(4), Rule 5605(d)(3)(D) of the NASDAQ Marketplace Rules, and such other factors as were deemed relevant under the circumstances, determined that its relationship with Compensia and the work of Compensia on behalf of the Compensation Committee did not raise any conflict of interest, and that Compensia is independent.
+The Compensation Committee reviews the objectivity and independence of the advice provided by Compensia on executive compensation matters in the years in which it engages Compensia.
+For years in which the Compensation Committee engages Compensia, the Compensation Committee evaluates Compensia's engagement based on the six factors for assessing independence and identifying potential conflicts of interest that are set forth in Exchange Act Rule 10C-1(b)(4), Rule 5605(d)(3)(D) of the NASDAQ Marketplace Rules, and such other factors as are deemed relevant under the circumstances.
+The Compensation Committee did not undertake this review in 2021.